Recognizability for sequences of morphisms

 We first recall basic definitions concerning $S$-adic shifts and define recognizability for sequences of morphisms. $S$-adic shifts are obtained by replacing the iteration of a single substitution by the iteration of a sequence of morphisms.
 There are two main ways to define a shift associated with such a sequence, as described in \cite{AubSab}.
-The first one, that we choose here, is by taking two-sided words whose subwords are all generated by iterating the morphisms.
-The second one is by taking limit words.
-Since we go beyond the minimal case, it is important to make this distinction.
-Our main recognizability results for sequences of morphisms are Theorems~\ref{c:rec} and~\ref{t:evrec}.
-We also prove an extended version of the stationary case in Theorem~\ref{t:substrec}.
+The first one, that we choose here, is by taking two-sided points whose subwords are all generated by iterating the morphisms.
+Given a sequence of morphisms $\boldsymbol{\sigma} = (\sigma_n)_{n\ge0}$, for $0\leq n<N$, let